MTstateIntroStats/IntroStatTextbook/docs/03-cor-reg.md

 ---

 Interpreting the slope parameter is helpful in almost any application.
-For each additional \$1,000 of family income, we would expect a student to receive a net difference of 1,000 $\times$ (-0.0431) = -\$43.10 in aid on average, i.e. \$43.10 *less*.
+For each additional \$1,000 of family income, we would expect a student to receive a net difference of 1,000 $\times$ (-0.0431) = -\$43.10 in aid on average, i.e., \$43.10 *less*.
 Note that a higher family income corresponds to less aid because the coefficient of family income is negative in the model.
 We must be cautious in this interpretation: while there is a real association, we cannot interpret a causal connection between the variables because these data are observational.
 That is, increasing a student's family income may not cause the student's aid to drop.
-(It would be reasonable to contact the college and ask if the relationship is causal, i.e. if Elmhurst College's aid decisions are partially based on students' family income.)
+(It would be reasonable to contact the college and ask if the relationship is causal, i.e., if Elmhurst College's aid decisions are partially based on students' family income.)
+A more appropriate interpretation would then be: An additional \$1,000 of family income is associated with an estimated decrease of \$43.10 in aid on average.

 The estimated intercept $b_0$ = -0.043 describes the average aid if a student's family had no income.
 The meaning of the intercept is relevant to this application since the family income for some students at Elmhurst is \$0.